 Download audio file

-Most of us like to watch the news, or listen to it on the radio, or read the newspaper.
-But really, there’s precious little good news these days.
-It all seems to be bad news, especially for the poor.
-But Jesus said that He had good news for the poor.
-So what did He mean? […]
+Most of like to watch the news, or listen to it on the radio, or read the newspaper.
+But really, there’s precious little good news.
+Jesus said He had good news for the poor.
+What did He …

 Most of us like to watch the news, or listen to it on the radio, or read the newspaper.
-But really, there’s precious little good news these days.
-It all seems to be bad news, especially for the poor.
-But Jesus said that He had good news for the poor.
-So what did He mean?
+But really, there’s precious little good news.
+Jesus said He had good news for the poor.
+So, what did He actually mean?

 One of the little rituals that I love to perform every night is to watch the evening news on television.
 It’s just, I don’t know, my way of unwinding for the day and I guess it’s my way of finding out what’s been going on at home and around the world.
 But have you noticed whether you watch it on TV or listen to it on the radio or read it in the newspaper, there’s actually precious little good news.